RiqqiAmru/motorkawanku-be/README.md

 ## DEV NOTE

 -   [x]feat:laporan to excel
+-   [x] data tables and pagination
+-   [x] 1 Account Admin Default harusnya cannot be deleted
 -   [ ] there are log system for every action that is done by the user and admin, and can be seen by the admin
--   [] there are a register button in the welcome page (delete?) that [feat:admin]
--   [ ] data tables and pagination
 -   [ ] user with default password will get a alert to change their password, the alert cannot be hide itself
--   [] 1 Account Admin Default harusnya cannot be deleted
 -   [ ] feature to see wilayah yang belum diinputkan data investasi and lock it to input kumuh akhir

 ## error